aaronpkelly/aaronpkelly.github.io/README.md

 all development projects should have their own markdown file, or if they are an incubating idea, be listed in _myProjects.md_.

-# the _howTo.._ series
+# Posts
+One of the major sections of this website.

+Information and opinion about a particular topic, hopefully be well curated.
+Posts will be revisted over time and updated.

-Documents beginning with _howTo.._ are specific walkthrough guides that I have created to teach and educate about a particular topic.
+Some posts will take the form of larger walkthrough guides that I have created to share my experiences in a particular topic.

-# the _on.._ series
-Documents beginning with _on.._ will contain dumps of information and opinion about a particular topic.
-The information will hopefully be well curated.

-Any general writing should be in a file prefixed with _on*_, e.g.
-*onLivingFrugally.md*